0xkasun/Dummy_Tes/README.md

 ###Installation Info

-1.Create a new mysql databse Tesseract_Output and use the Tesseract_Output.sql file setup the tables.
+1.Create a new mysql databse tesseract_output and use the Tesseract_Output.sql file setup the tables.

 2.Create a user for the database with username "teseract_user" and password "password".